 Since the publication of the 2014 PFS, Granada Gold has obtained all the necessary permits for open-pit mining and entered into the appropriate First Nations agreements for launching the ‘rolling start’ phase of production, making the property production-ready.
 However, discussions with the local mills showed that they were not willing to engage in a longer-term agreement to process the ore from the Granada property.

-In response to this, Granada Gold is planning to conduct a full, bankable feasibility study (FS) for the company to have its own mill on the property, producing 100,000 ounces of gold a year.
+In response to this, Granada Gold is undertaking a full, bankable feasibility study (FS) for the company to have its own mill on the property, producing 80,000 to 100,000 ounces of gold a year.
 As gold prices in Canadian dollar terms have improved since 2012, the approach is now much more economically viable.

-While this work is being done, the company is also conducting a PFS for the construction of a mill at Castle Silver’s property in Northern Ontario for the time it takes to develop the mill at the Granada site.
+While this work is being done, the company is also conducting a PFS for the construction of a mill at CCW’s property in Northern Ontario for the time it takes to develop the mill at the Granada site.
 This PFS is expected to be published soon.
-This follows Granada Gold’s September 2017 announcement that the company had signed a Memorandum of Understanding with Castle Silver for the consideration of processing 579,000 tonnes of ore over the course of three years.
+This follows Granada Gold’s September 2017 announcement that the company had signed a Memorandum of Understanding with CCW for the consideration of processing 579,000 tonnes of ore over the course of three years.

 Frank Basa, PEng—President, CEO and Chairman

 Frank Basa has been a director of Granada Gold Mine Inc since 2004.
-He is also President of Grupo Moje Ltd. and Mineral Recovery Management Systems Corp.
+He is also President and CEO of Canada Cobalt Works Inc. and President of Grupo Moje Ltd. and Mineral Recovery Management Systems Corp.
 He has over 28 years of global experience in gold mining and development as a professional hydrometallurgical engineer with expertise in milling, gravity concentration, flotation, leaching and refining of precious and base metals.
 He is a member of the Professional Engineers of Ontario and a graduate of McGill University.